 I honestly just want to scream at the computer screen when a new mom posts in a Facebook group whether their one-month-old is old enough to sleep train.

-While there are gentler methods of sleep training without cry it out that can be used as babies get older, and you can also create the best sleep environments to promote sleep from the beginning, be reasonable.
+While there are gentler methods of sleep training that can be used as babies get older, and you can also create the best sleep environments to promote sleep from the beginning, be reasonable.
 Many babies, toddlers, and even older children just aren’t developmentally ready to sleep through the night, but this is especially true for tiny babies.

 According to this study, only 16% of babies were sleeping through the night by 6 months old.
 If such a low percentage of babies sleep through the night by that age, then it surely can’t be developmentally normal for a baby to be able to sleep through the night.
 So, when making decisions regarding any sleep training method used, keep this in mind and act accordingly.